 Beginning with 1990 discharges, the source reports five "cause of injury" E-codes as separate variables.
-During HCUP processing, E-codes were placed after the last non-missing diagnosis code.
+During processing of the 1990 to 2002 data, E-codes were placed after the last non-missing diagnosis code.
+Beginning in 2003, the two separately reported E-codes, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).